symeo-io/symeo-python/README.md

 So the sdk fetch the values for the given environment and starts your application with those values.

 Follow the [Symeo platform documentation](https://symeo.io/) for more details.

+# Help

+To get some help with the CLI, please use the following commands :

+`symeo-python build --help`
+or
+`symeo-python start --help`